pruthiviraj71/ATLAS-Autoencoders/README.md

 ## Getting Started

-1. Clone this repo and then open the ATLAS_Autoencoders.ipynb notebook OR directly open in Colab [from here](https://colab.research.google.com/drive/1lbKVg9AUMowreMPxFsdBwJuLK35xIOSy?usp=sharing) (Recommended)
+1. Clone this repo and then open the ATLAS_Autoencoders.ipynb notebook OR directly open in Colab [from here](https://colab.research.google.com/drive/1lbKVg9AUMowreMPxFsdBwJuLK35xIOSy?usp=sharing) (Recommended to run from colab only)

 2. If running it locally, then make sure fast.ai API is installed.